zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 1. Open your domain model and add a new view entity.
 2. Name the view entity *ProductOverviewVE*.
-3. Add the following OQL query to the OQL editor:
+3. Add the following query to the OQL editor:

 ```
 SELECT